hidaruma/sphinxcontrib-yet-another-latex-builder/README.rst

 [WIP] Sphinx LaTeX Builder using Jinja2 Template.

-This repository name is too long, so the codename is *YASHIRO*.
+This repository name is too long, so the codename is YASHI*L*O -Yet Another SpHInx LaTeX Orgenizer-.

 About
 -----